Dick Logan (American football player)

-Richard Leroy Logan (May 4, 1930 – November 27, 2016) was an American football player.
+Richard Leroy Logan (May 4, 1930 – November 27, 2016) was an American professional football player.
 He played college football at Ohio State University and professionally in the National Football League (NFL) with the Green Bay Packers.
-Logan was drafted in the 11th round of the 1952 NFL Draft by the Cleveland Browns.
+Logan was drafted in the 11th round of the 1952 NFL draft by the Cleveland Browns.

 Biography

 Logan was born in 1930 in Mansfield, Ohio.